the-real-kodoninja/whale/README.md

 # whale
-stoploss on steroids for big accounts, the ultimate heavyweight AI, fund manager, &amp; auto trader
+stoploss on steroids for big accounts, includes the ultimate heavyweight in AI investing/trading, fund manager, &amp; auto trader